Saturday, October 25, 2014 at 2:00 PM and 8:00 PM

-Bud and Lou join forces with Universalís menagerie of famous monsters in a perfect blending of comedy and terror Ė the boys were never funnier.
-A top notch supporting cast plays it absolutely straight, with Bela Lugosi as Dracula, Lon Chaney Jr. making his moonlight change into The Wolf Man and Glenn Strange stalking the boys as Frankensteinís Monster.
+Bud and Lou join forces with Universal’s menagerie of famous monsters in a perfect blending of comedy and terror – the boys were never funnier.
+A top notch supporting cast plays it absolutely straight, with Bela Lugosi as Dracula, Lon Chaney Jr. making his moonlight change into The Wolf Man and Glenn Strange stalking the boys as Frankenstein’s Monster.
 Even Vincent Price gets a cameo as The Invisible Man.
 Great fun for ALL AGES.

 Special onstage guests scheduled for the 2 PM show: Lou Costello's daughters Chris Costello and Paddy (Costello) Humphreys will talk about their father and the film.
-Special guests for the evening show will be announced soon!
+Bela Lugosi Jr. will be our special guest for the 8 PM show.